na-stewart/Free-SafeSurf/README.md

 SafeSurf for Windows can protect you and your loved ones from harmful materials online.

-Configurable bypass prevention prevents the user from disabling the filter or making changes to settings for a certain period of time.
+Bypass prevention prevents the user from disabling the filter or making changes to settings for a certain period of time.

 SafeSurf is privacy friendly as absolutely no data is collected and it is completely free and open source.